elde-n/akarui/README.md

 akarui set 100 # sets the backlight percentage of a device to 100 akarui list # lists all the available devices akarui load # loads all the screen backlight levels from the config file

+akarui increase 5 # increases the backlight level by 5%
 ```